Britain's Small Forgotten Wars

 When Napoleon landed armies in Egypt in 1798 one of his aims was to intervene in British-controlled India, and for that he needed a meaningful ally in the sub-continent, someone who burned with resentment against the British.

 Tipu was carrying grievances from the Third Anglo-Mysore War, which had ended in March 1792 (the two previous wars had been under his father, Hyder Ali).
-As a result of the peace terms at the end of that Third War Mysore had lost land to two powerful Indian neighbours, The Maratha Confederacy and The Nizam of Hyderabad, and also to the British, who had taken away Mysore’s access to the coast.
-Stroking and petting his grievances, when news of Napoleon’s arrival in Egypt reached him Tipu opened communications with him.
+As a result of the peace terms at the end of that Third War Mysore had lost land to two powerful Indian neighbours, the Maratha Confederacy and the Nizam of Hyderabad, and also to the British, who had taken away Mysore’s access to the coast.
+Stroking and petting his grievances, when news of Napoleon’s arrival in Egypt reached him Tipu opened communications with the French.

 In February 1799 the British invaded Mysore from two directions.
 Twenty thousand men under General George Harris set out from Vellore in the north-west, to be joined by a further sixteen thousand from Hyderabad under Colonel Arthur Wellesley (later The Duke of Wellington).
 At the same time six and half thousand troops under Lieutenant-General James Stuart headed out from Cannanore to the east.